 Know your rights

-• Reasonable accommodations: If you have a disability, your landlord must make reasonable accommodations for you.
-This would include installing ramps or putting you in a ground-level unit, major remodeling is not included.
+- Reasonable accommodations: If you have a disability, your landlord must make reasonable accommodations for you.
+This may include installing ramps or assigning a ground-level unit; major remodeling is not required.

 Ways to lose your deposit